Featured post

 Notice of Lake District Fees and Membership

 McDill Inland Lake Protection and Rehabilitation District under its bylaws of incorporation has the following criteria for membership: Membership in the Lake District shall be open to any individual, family, business, or organization, that (a) subscribes to the purposes of the Lake District and (b) owns or leases property within one mile of the lake for which the Lake District was incorporated.
 This includes all parcels that are waterfront and underwater in the McDill Pond 264 acre mapped area.
+The Lake District runs on an operational year of 10/1 to 9/30, with the current year assessed in the lake district fees.

 All members within the lake district are billed on their tax bill for the year the lake district fees and if applicable to their property the special dredging assessment if they elected not to pay the full amount up front.
 The assessment for the dredging project started in 2023 tax bills.
 Lake district fees are considered a tax and are not optional under state statutes to the membership of the lake district.
 The lake district is not responsible for settling of real estate transactions in regards to the assessments which should be handled between buyer and seller.
 The lake district also has the right to include new property that falls into the lake district’s article of incorporation if land is subdivided or sold off from former government ownership.